neuroinformatics-unit/HowTo/docs/source/programming/Mount-ceph-ubuntu-temp.md

 You can check that the partition is correctly unmounted by running `df -h` and verifying it does not show in the output.

 :::{warning}
-Do not trust your instincts and use `sudo rm -r /media/ceph-neuroinformatics` to unmount, even though it looks like a local folder.
+Do not use `sudo rm -r /media/ceph-neuroinformatics` to unmount, even though it looks like a local folder.
 This will delete files on `ceph`!
 :::

 ## References